asiloisad/pulsar-screen-position/README.md

   </a>
 </p>

-Keep position of text editor at focus line while resizing e.g. split pane.
-The mouse wheel and cursor movement are traced.
+Keep position of text editor at focus line while resizing e.g. split pane or font resize.
+A mouse wheel and cursor movements are traced.

 ## Installation